food and agriculture > overview > feeding a world of 8 billion

 Link to Summary of Agriculture: Towards 2015/2030.

-Over the past two decades food prices have steadily declined, and the IFPRI anticipated that food prices would either continue to decline, or remain steady, over the next 20 years.
-This is a view that has been hotly contested by the Worldwatch Institute, which for some years has been arguing that food prices will rise in response to falling per capita production and a rapid growth in demand in the developing world, as now appears to be happening.
+Over the past two decades food prices have steadily declined, and the IFPRI anticipates that food prices will either continue to decline, or remain steady, over the next 20 years.
+This is a view which is hotly contested by the Worldwatch Institute, which for some years has been arguing that food prices will rise in response to falling per capita production and a rapid growth in demand in the developing world.
 And certainly, almost all the increase in food demand will come from the developing world, partly because that is where the growth in population will occur, and partly because a rise in affluence will lead to greater demands for meat, which in turn will fuel the demand for feed grain.

 Worldwatch believes that water shortages, and the further degradation of agricultural land through soil erosion, salinisation and waterlogging, pose a serious threat to food production in the future.
 It also points to the huge increases in grain imports that can be expected to be made in China, with its growing population and its appetite for meat at a time when that country is losing agricultural land to other uses and to erosion.

-Lester Brown of the Earth Policy Institute also draws attention to the fall in grain production in China in recent years (down by 34 million tons, or 9 per cent, between 1998 and 2005) and warns that falling water tables will add to the difficulty of stepping up production.
-The resulting rise in imports, and in grain prices, has already had global repercussions, he says.
-However, the latest forecasts for China's harvest in 2006-7 from the US Department of Agricultrure, projected a big bounce back in grain production owing to increased acreage sown and 'exceptional conditions', with a corrsponding reduction in imports.
+Lester Brown of the Earth Policy Institute also draws attention to the fall in grain production in China in recent years (with last year's harvest of 322 million tons down from 392 million tons in 1998) and warns that falling water tables will add to the difficulty of stepping up production.
+The resulting rise in imports, and in grain prices, could have global repercusions, he says.

-At the same time, the International Food Policy Research Institute (IFPRI) suggests that many of the high global estimates for land degradation are unsubstantiated.
+However, IFPRI suggests that many of the high global estimates for land degradation - the World Resources Institute, for example, maintains that almost a third of the world's cropland has been abandoned over the past 40 years as a result of erosion - are unsubstantiated.
 IFPRI believes that land degradation constitutes "a modest threat only" and forecasts supply substitution: countries with food shortages will simply import more from temperate regions where environmental problems are less of an issue.

-There is also much talk today of sustainable agriculture.
+There is much talk today of sustainable agriculture.
 This describes systems of food production where farmers work with nature, rather than chafe against it.
 Instead of blitzing micro-organisms with pesticides, they use integrated pest management (IPM), and encourage beneficial insects at the expense of pest species.
-Rather than relying on artificial fertilisers to maintain fertility, farmers rotate their crops; use animal manures and plant crops, which can be used as green manure.
+Rather than relying on artificial fertilisers to maintain fertility, farmers rotate their crops, use animal manures and plant crops which can be used as green manure.

 Sustainable agriculture emphasises the importance of management over technology, and relies heavily on farmers' participation in the decision-making process, and equitable access to local resources.
 Among the most comprehensive analyses of sustainable agriculture have been those done by the International Institute for Environment and Development (IIED).
 These suggest that in many countries where it is practised crop yields have increased dramatically, as have local incomes.
 This is highly significant, as malnutrition is often the scourge of remote rural areas.

-There is little doubt that sustainable agriculture - as defined here and practised as far afield as Honduras, the Philippines and Mali - can bring considerable benefits to many parts of the world, but sustainable agriculture alone will not be enough to ensure the food security of the growing numbers of rural poor.
-As IIED's John Thompson suggests, pricing policy, credit systems, gender discrimination and policies that neglect the poor all need to be tackled if the poor are to get a better deal.
+There is little doubt that sustainable agriculture - as defined here and practised as far afield as Honduras, the Philippines, Zimbabwe and Mali (see articles by Thompson, Pye-Smith and Toulmin) - can bring considerable benefits to many parts of the world, but sustainable agriculture alone will not be enough to ensure the food security of the growing numbers of rural poor.
+As IIED's John Thompson suggests, pricing policy, credit systems, gender discrimination and policies which neglect the poor all need to be tackled if the poor are to get a better deal.